airbytehq/airbyte/docs/connector-development/connector-specification-reference.md

 Within an object definition, if some fields have the `order` property defined, and others don't, then the fields without the `order` property defined should be rendered last in the UI.
 Among those elements (which don't have `order` defined), no ordering is guaranteed.

+Additionally, `order` values cannot be duplicated within the same object or group.
+See the [Grouping fields](#grouping-fields) section for more info on field groups.

 :::

 ### Collapsing optional fields

 By default, all optional fields will be collapsed into an `Optional fields` section which can be expanded or collapsed by the user.
 This helps streamline the UI for setting up a connector by initially focusing attention on the required fields only.

 Optional fields can be ordered just like other fields by setting the `order` property on the field.
 If optional fields are ordered before required fields, an `Optional fields` section will be placed in the corresponding location in the form.
 Consecutive optional fields will be grouped into the same section in this situation.
+If an optional field does not have an `order` set, it will be placed below all other fields that either have an `order` or are required.

 Optional fields can also be configured to never be placed in a collapsed section, by setting `always_show: true` on the field. **Note:** `always_show` is only allowed on optional fields.